Jun-del/TalentLabs/astro-blog-web-dev/src/pages/posts/post-6.md

   // Avoid this (may lead to unexpected behavior) setCount(count + 1); // count(0) + 1 (1)
   setCount(count + 1); // count(0) + 1 (1) again, not 2
-};
+  // count is still one because the count is not yet updated (rerender) };

 // Solution: Correct way using functional update